peeweemiwie/digg/README.md

 ## Welcome!

-We're looking to test your ability to build a single-page web application for Digg that should let you display your skills and give you some freedom to be creative.
+The assignment is: build a single-page web application for Digg that demonstrates your technical skills as well as your creativity and product-focused thought process.

-Please read this entire documentaion as it contains both the requirements for the assignment, as well as some hints to help you out.
+Please read this entire documentation as it contains both the requirements for the assignment, as well as some hints to help you out.

 ## The Basics

-Your job is to build a mini news-reading application for the web.
-The goal of this test is to get as much done as you can in 4 hours.
-Afterwards you should submit your code to us (a link to a Github repo containing the code is preferred).
+Your assignment is to build a mini news-reading application for the web.
+The goal of this test is to get as much done as you can in **4 hours**.
+We'll provide the data sources and some files to get you started; the rest is up to you.
+Once you're done, please submit your code to us by sending us the link to your Github repo containing the your webapp.

 ## Requirements